walles/cleverdrawer/README.md

 App drawer that reads your mind.

-It then uses that information to sort everything launchable with the things you launch most often first.
+It then uses that information to sort everything launchable with the things you are most likely to launch first.

 # TODO Before Getting Beta Testers
+* Use a dark background
 * Keep per-app stats on:
   * Number of launches
   * Time of first launch